Pierre Bastien

 Links:

-Pierre Bastien (France, 1953), a long-time member of Pascal Comelade's Bel Canto Orquesta, who appears on Bel Canto Orchestra (Ding Dong, 1984), Detail Monochrome (DSA, 1984), Bel Canto (1986), El Primitivismo (DSA, 1987), 33 Bars (Wave, 1990), Danses et Chants de Syldavie (1993), Traffic d'Abstraction (1993), and Un Samedi sur la Terre (1996), and who had already released two collaborations with Bernard Pruvost under the moniker Nu Creative Methods, Nu Jungle Dances (Dav05, 1978) and Le Marchand de Calicot (Dav05, 1981), and composed music for dance pieces and for string quartet, became famous when (1986) he built his first mechanical orchestra, "Mecanium", an ensemble of musical automata capable of playing traditional instruments.
+Pierre Bastien (France, 1953), a trumpeter who was a long-time member of Pascal Comelade's Bel Canto Orquesta appearing on Bel Canto Orchestra (Ding Dong, 1984), Detail Monochrome (DSA, 1984), Bel Canto (1986), El Primitivismo (DSA, 1987), 33 Bars (Wave, 1990), Danses et Chants de Syldavie (1993), Traffic d'Abstraction (1993), and Un Samedi sur la Terre (1996), and who had already released two collaborations with Bernard Pruvost under the moniker Nu Creative Methods, Nu Jungle Dances (Dav05, 1978) and Le Marchand de Calicot (Dav05, 1981), and composed music for dance pieces and for string quartet, became famous when (1986) he built his first mechanical orchestra, "Mecanium", an ensemble of musical automata capable of playing traditional instruments.

-Oblique Sessions (1997) is a collaboration with Comelade, Berrocal & Liebezeit.
-Mecanologie Portative (1999) is a collaboration with the duo Klimperei.
-Musique Cyrillique (SoLyd, 2001) is a collaboration with Alexei Aigui.
-Mots d'Heures (InPolysons, 2002) is a collaboration with Lukas Simonis.
+Oblique Sessions (1997) was a collaboration with Comelade, Berrocal & Liebezeit.
+Mecanologie Portative (1999) was a collaboration with the duo Klimperei.
+Musique Cyrillique (SoLyd, 2001) was a collaboration with Alexei Aigui.
+Mots d'Heures (InPolysons, 2002) was a collaboration with Lukas Simonis.

-Pop (Rephlex, 2005) is his most varied and ebullient set of mechanical symphonies yet.
+Pop (Rephlex, 2005) was his most varied and ebullient set of mechanical symphonies yet.
 The common factor is a hypnotic rhythm that comes from the fact that these are players fueled by motors.

 (Translation by/ Tradotto da xxx)